Garden City, New York: Geography

-According to the U.S. Census Bureau, the village has a total area of 5.3 mi2, all land.
+According to the U.S. Census Bureau, the village has an area of 5.3 mi2, all land.

 The village lost some territory between the 1990 census and the 2000 census.

-Garden City is located approximately 18.5 miles east of Midtown Manhattan in New York City.
+Garden City is about 18.5 miles east of Midtown Manhattan in New York City.

 Drainage

-Garden City is primarily located within the Mill River Watershed – although the westernmost portions of the village are located within the Hook Creek Watershed; the dividing line between the two within the village runs north–south, roughly along Nassau Boulevard.
+Garden City is primarily within the Mill River Watershed, though its westernmost portions are within the Hook Creek Watershed; the dividing line between the two runs north–south, roughly along Nassau Boulevard.

-Furthermore both the Mill River and Hook Creek Watersheds are located within the larger Long Island Sound/Atlantic Ocean Watershed.
+Both the Mill River and Hook Creek Watersheds are within the Long Island Sound/Atlantic Ocean Watershed.

 Climate

 According to the Köppen climate classification, Garden City has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
 Precipitation is uniform throughout the year, with slight spring and fall peaks.